-(Note: this is an update of a post originally published in 2013.)
+(Note: this is an October 2023 update of “His-and-Her” posts originally published in 2013.)

 If there’s one thing that’s certain, it’s that flying is increasingly uncomfortable.
 Most United States airlines have squeezed legroom so much that, even though I'm only 5’8” (1.72 m) tall, I can’t even bend over to pick something up off the floor.
 As for eating or working on my laptop when the seat ahead of me is reclined, forget it.

 We especially hate to start a long flight by pulling a muscle contorting ourselves into our seats or banging our heads on overhead bins.
 So let's focus on how to make flying more comfortable and less stressful.
 We hope you can use these tips on your next trip.

 Some posts on Travel Past 50 may contain affiliate links.
 If you buy something through one of those links, we may earn a small commission.
 As an Amazon associate, we earn from qualifying purchases.